Messaging Advanced 18 min

 // Consumer is deleted when connection closes

-var consumer = await js.CreateConsumerAsync("ARCHIVES", new ConsumerConfig
+var consumer = await js.CreateConsumerAsync("MYAPP", new ConsumerConfig

 {